Skip to content

 3. Modification operators change how Google interprets your search terms

-You can combine multiple operators in a single search, creating complex queries that would be impossible through Google’s advanced search interface.
-This combination power is where professionals find their edge.
+You can stack multiple operators in a single search, creating complex queries that Google’s built-in Advanced Search interface can’t touch.
+That stacking is where the real leverage is.

 Complete Operator Reference: What Works, What Doesn’t